lancenacabuan/Shaliah/README.md

     carrying God's Name.
 For instance, Exodus 23:21, God says of the angel He sends, "my Name is in him."
-According to one encyclopedia, in Semitic thought, *"the messenger-representative was conceived of as being personally–and in his very words–the presence of the sender."*[\[84\]](https://integritysyndicate.com/agency/#:~:text=R,the%20Israelite%20Conception%20of%20God)[\[85\]](https://integritysyndicate.com/agency/#:~:text=In%20a%20specialized%20sense%20when,%E2%80%9D).
+According to one encyclopedia, in Semitic thought, *"the messenger-representative was conceived of as being personally – and in his very words – the presence of the sender."*[\[84\]](https://integritysyndicate.com/agency/#:~:text=R,the%20Israelite%20Conception%20of%20God)[\[85\]](https://integritysyndicate.com/agency/#:~:text=In%20a%20specialized%20sense%20when,%E2%80%9D).
     The angel can be called YHWH in the story not because the angel is the same being, but because he speaks on YHWH's behalf so perfectly